 More couples are blending the best of both worlds — eloping first, celebrating later.
 Getting married in a small, private moment, then throwing a rager later on down the road where they can actually enjoy themselves without worrying about vows or timelines.

-Bottom line: This new wave of elopements is about what actually feels right rather than following a template of what a wedding “should” be.
+This new wave of elopements is about what actually feels right rather than following a template of what a wedding “should” be.

 While some couples still want the dream venue with Pinterest-perfect decor, more elopements are focusing on the experience itself.
 The freedom and joy of being together and crafting a day that reflects their values, style and interests.